soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyVendorInteractionSackEntryDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Compare this sackType to the sack identifier in the DestinyInventoryItemDefinition.vendorSackTypeproperty of items.
+Compare this sackType to the sack identifier in the DestinyInventoryItemDefinition.vendorSackType property of items.
 If they match, show this sack with this interaction.

 ## Schema
 * **Schema Type:** Definition